The Best Surety Bond Companies for 2026

 Claims

 When an obligee or other party makes a claim against you, the surety you work with will typically evaluate the claim before paying any amount of the bond to make sure that the claim has merit.
 For you as the principal, this is important because the surety can save you money if they determine that a claim is frivolous or does not have evidence behind it.
-As you compare sureties, you want to look for companies who make it easy to report claims as they arise, are transparent and communicative throughout the claims process, and will evaluate claims quickly but fairly.
+As you compare sureties, you want to look for companies that are transparent and communicative throughout the claims process and will evaluate claims fairly.
+Because you are personally responsible for reimbursing the surety for any loss, it is vital to select a provider with a reputation for conducting a diligent investigation that protects you from frivolous or unsubstantiated claims.

 Best Surety Bond Companies Overall